 Alcohol is prohibited in the Employment Recruiting Process.
-As a member of the National Association of Colleges and Employers (NACE), Columbia also abides by the Principles for Professional Practice.
+As a member of the National Association of Colleges and Employers (NACE), Columbia also abides by the Principles for Professional Conduct.
 The Principles document explains why serving alcohol to job candidates is inappropriate and inadvisable.
 The principle states, “Serving alcohol should not be part of the recruitment process.”
 Open bars, paid bars, and holding recruiting events in a bar are all inappropriate.
 Failure to abide by this principle will place the employer in violation of the stated policy.
 Employers not following the policy can be barred from recruiting at Columbia.
 Recruiter’s names can also be brought to the attention of their superiors and the company can be shared within the NACE community as not following this guideline, endangering students and having been barred from Columbia.
 For further information, please read the Principles for Professional Practice in its entirety.

 Third party agencies can only post positions with the Center for Career Education for the students and alumni we serve if: